AdamLen/CurecoinSource/README.md

 ## Linux Installation From Source

 If you do not use Linux, see previous section for a prebuilt wallet.
-There are two CureCoin Linux based clients that you can compile for yourself: one with a nice graphical interface, and one that operates entirely in the command-line.
+There are two CureCoin Linux based clients that you can compile for yourself: one with a nice graphical interface (GUI), and one that operates entirely in the command-line.
 The first is highly recommended and is a good choice for most users, but expert users may prefer the command-line (headless) client instead.
 The GUI client is known as "curecoin-qt" and the headless client is called "curecoind".
 Installing either one or both is extremely simple.
 Just follow these directions:

 - **Install Steps For Linux**